Treatment for varicose eczema aims to improve the condition of your skin, treat your symptoms and help improve your circulation (blood flow).

 If you need to use topical corticosteroids on a long-term basis, you should apply them less frequently.
 Your GP will advise you on how often you should be applying them.

-You should also speak to your GP if you have been using a topical corticosteroid and your symptoms have not improved.
+You should also speak to your GP if you've been using a topical corticosteroid and your symptoms haven't improved.

 Topical corticosteroids may cause a mild and short-lived burning or stinging sensation as you apply them, particularly if using a cream.